mouillerart/aspirerfid/branches/rfidsuite/actuators/ibuddy/src/site/README.txt

 This bundle provides a service and a command to control one or more iBuddies connected to the host

+The i-Buddy is a small blinking and moving USB figurine initially designed as a MSN live avantar.
+This actuator can be used in SOHO (Small Office Home Office) usecases.

 Installation Windows
 --------------------
 Copy the file IBUDDY.INF in the system